The account of Nepali meter is wealthy and

 verses.

-and evil, and the epic "Cold Hearth" (1958), which questions
+and wicked, and the grand "Cold Hearth" (1958), what questions

 "Sight of the Incarnation"

-(1973), a prose poem, and Sama's autobiography, "My Worship of
+(1973), a prose poem, and Sama's memoir, "My Worship of

-Despite adverse comments on the
+Despite unfavorable comments upon the

-innovation-particularly "Fire and Water"-ingeniously bridged the gaps
+innovation-particularly "flame and Water"-cleverly bridged the gaps

-in Nepali literature.
+in Nepali writings.

 collections: "Balkrishna Samaka Kavita" (1981) and translations such

 as "Expression after Death" (1972).
-"Ago ra Pani" (Fire and
+"Ago ra Pani" (flame and

-1958 respectively.
+1958 accordingly.
 3, Lakshmiprasad Devkota (1909-1959) Lakshmiprasad Devkota, born in 1909, was a

-It is the intellectual and creative
+It is the intellectual and innovative

-classic in the Nepali language.
+classic in the Nepali barbarism.

 Through personal struggles and tragedies,